Blackstone plans $23.77 billion recapitalization of logistics firm Mileway - NewsBreak

-LONDON (Reuters) – Electric vehicle (EV) battery startup Britishvolt said on Tuesday it will launch a Series C funding round with a starting investment of 40 million pounds ($54 million) from mining giant Glencore.
-Britishvolt said it aims to raise around 200 million pounds in the funding round, some...
+MOSCOW (Reuters) – Russian internet giant Yandex on Tuesday reported a 55% decrease in adjusted net income in 2021 but said it expects total group revenues to continue their upward trajectory this year to reach 490-500 billion roubles ($6.50-$6.63 billion).
+Yandex’s adjusted net income stood at 8 billion roubles...

+Backed by the likes of Sequoia Capital India and execs from Coinbase, CoinMarketCap and more, Ethlas is the first investor-backed game-fi startup from Singapore, and will mint its genesis NFT series in the coming weeks.
+Singapore, 15 Feb 2022 – Singapore-based game finance (game-fi) blockchain startup, Ethlas, announced today that...

-BANGKOK (Reuters) – Thailand’s Siam Commercial Bank Pcl on Tuesday announced a $100 million investment in Indonesian fintech startup Akulaku, as part the bank’s expansion overseas and into technology.
+BANGKOK, Feb 15 (Reuters) - Thailand's Siam Commercial Bank Pcl (SCB.BK) on Tuesday announced a $100 million investment in Indonesian fintech startup Akulaku, as part the bank's expansion overseas and into technology.
 SCB last year announced major restructuring and expansion with a target of 200 million customers by 2025 for...

-Feb 15 (Reuters) - SeaWorld Entertainment Inc (SEAS.N) said on Tuesday its offer to acquire amusement park operator Cedar Fair LP (FUN.N) has been rejected and that it does not see a path to a transaction.
-Cedar Fair did not respond to a request for comment.
-Reuters reported earlier this...

-MILAN, Feb 15 (Reuters) - Italy's fifth-largest bank BPER Banca (EMII.MI) will present a new business plan after the closing of the deal for Carige (CRGI.MI), Chief Executive Piero Luigi Montani said in a statement on Tuesday.
-Details of synergies from the deal will be provided only after the closing,...
+Feb 15 (Reuters) - South Africa's Discovery Ltd (DSYJ.J) said on Tuesday it would set up an Asia-focused health insurance technology business in partnership with Hong Kong-listed AIA Group Ltd (1299.HK).
+Discovery will own 25% of the joint venture, to be called Amplify Health, while AIA will own the rest.

+Feb 15 (Reuters) - Cloud-based security solutions provider Securonix has raised more than $1 billion in a private fundraising round led by private equity firm Vista Equity Partners, the company said on Monday.
+The capital raised will allow it to make significant investments in hiring senior talent and expand its...

 Blackstone's streak of casino resort acquisitions now extends to Australia, but Crown Resorts is in more turmoil than the investment firm's prior resort purchases in Las Vegas.
 It's going to take years to right this ship.
 Crown Resorts Ltd backed a $6.3 billion buyout from private equity giant Blackstone Inc...